 Research often leads to innovations that may be brought to wider use via spin-out companies and licensing arrangements.
 This process may be assisted by Queen Mary Innovation (QMI) who help negotiate agreements with industry to commercialise innovations in order to ensure the effective translation of our research for societal and economic impact.
 Currently over twenty new licensing arrangements are made per year across Queen Mary, with over 70 disclosures of inventions.
-Spin-outs created with our academics over the past few years have seen remarkable success – these include ApaTech, based on synthetic bone substitutes, sold in 2010 for ~£200m, Retroscreen Virology Ltd (now called hVIVO) based in our bioincubator QMB with market capitalisation in 2013 of ~£160m, and Monoidics, based on software validation, sold to Facebook in 2012.
+Spin-outs created with our academics over the past few years have seen remarkable success; these include ApaTech, based on synthetic bone substitutes, sold in 2010 for ~£200m, hVIVO based in our bioincubator QMB with market capitalisation of ~£160m, and Actual Experience, with a market capitalisation of ~£100m.

-Queen Mary has been awarded the maximum amount of funding under the HEIF scheme, of £2.85m p.a., rising to £3.2m for 2013-2015.
-This has supported the underlying innovation services provided by QMI and our Business Development team, who provide professional services for the developments described on these pages, as well as entrepreneurships and employability work developed by our Careers [LINK] team, significant Proof of Concept funding for early stage innovations, partial support for our Impact Accelerator programme (see below), support for public engagement with our research and backing for a number of new and innovative projects.
+Queen Mary has been awarded the maximum amount of funding under the HEIF scheme, of over £3m p.a.
+This has supported the underlying innovation services provided by QMI and our Business Development team, who provide professional services for the developments described on these pages, as well as entrepreneurships and employability work developed by our Careers team, significant Proof of Concept funding for early stage innovations, partial support for our Impact Accelerator programme, support for public engagement with our research and backing for a number of new and innovative projects.

 We hold a £750,000 Engineering and Physical Sciences Research Council (EPSRC) Impact Accelerator grant, used to extend and embed innovative ways of bringing our EPSRC-funded research results to industry and the wider community, deepen our engagement with the Digital Economy, particularly in London, provide mechanisms for ensuring PhD students and their supervisors are best able to engage with industry and the wider community, and evaluate and adopt existing and new mechanisms for Knowledge Exchange (KE) delivery.